post-hero-img

 Let’s look at some of the best faceted search examples:

-faceted search examples: the rgu website
+faceted search examples: The RGU website

 Robert Gordon University, a leading public university based in Aberdeen, Scotland, has 11 faculties that offer over 200 courses.
 The RGU website is a great example of faceted search, it uses faceted navigation to help prospective students easily navigate their extensive catalog of offered courses to find the exact program they might be looking for.

-faceted search examples: gemini computer
+faceted search examples: Gemini computer

 Gemini computer is another good example.
 It lets customers easily browse their large selection of devices by using faceted search to help them narrow down.

-faceted search examples: archdiocese of paderborn faceted search example
+faceted search examples: Archdiocese of Paderborn faceted search example

 For our final faceted search example let’s look at the website for the Archdiocese of Paderborn.
 They chose AddSearch as their choice of software for faceted search.
 It allowed them to create a search experience that helped users quickly and easily filter the results by domain and document type.